tnichols217/notes/APArt/Piece Descriptions.md

 ### FIXED: make "emotion" more specific

-1. Revised from a children's toy to a professional yet fun look by using thinner
+1. Revised from a children's toy to a fun professional look by incorporating sleek curves, thinner volumes
 2. Experimented with styles of generated distortion until I created one that was gentle and relaxing

 ## 6 - Guitar